Lawyer Professional Development

 Each associate has two performance reviews per year, approximately every six months.
 The firm devotes significant resources to collecting and providing feedback to each individual associate.

-Irell’s Training Committee produces a series of 1-hour trainings for junior attorneys on various practice topics throughout the year.
+Irell’s Training Committee produces a series of one-hour trainings for junior attorneys on various practice topics throughout the year.